In Another Place

 Ever since childhood I have been seduced by the Israeli countryside – its breath taking nature, and its ancient history.
 The traditional Palestinian settlements dotted amongst its landscape, and the farmland terrain surrounding them, perfectly matched a Judeo-Christian romantic perception I somehow adopted of ‘the Holy Land’ and its ‘natives’ – my ancestors.
 It was as if Palestinians never had their own past links to this place.
 Their ‘native’ traditional ways were but a mere simulation to a greater past of our forefathers – the real, rightful, owners of the place.
 After all, this was ‘the promised land’.
 We were the privilaged ‘chosen people’ – always aware of our traumatic Jewish history, our ancient divine rights and the modern struggle to protect our desire to exist as a nation.
 We were tought to view ‘the other’ via screens of fueled nationalism, and distrust.
 There was never a real allowance for an eye-level consideration of other occupants of the land we shared, or indeed, an empathetic view of their own ties to that very same place, or the meaning these held for them.
 Any signs and traces I have encountered during my travelling, then, to what used to be other people’s home, where never explored beyond being a set of pointers to an adopted romantic nostalgia – reclaiming our own ancient history through ‘the other’ – always maintaining a claim for the moral high ground.

-The chemical treatment I use in this body of work sculpts physical traces, and layers of depth, into the photographic image – offering a suggestion of past time, whilst invoking mind wondering and acts of remembering.
-The underlying uncanny experience of the photographic time, is therefore juxtaposed with a real sense of the photographic matter, and a notion of an organic passage of time through its layers.
-This is also an attempt to create a metaphor for a ‘memory landscape’.
+The chemical treatment I use in this body of work sculpts physical traces, layered into the photographic image – invoking mind wondering and acts of remembering.
+The underlying uncanny experience and the paradox of the photographic time, are juxtaposed with a real sense of the photographic matter – a notion of an organic passage of time through layers of physical matter (a ‘memory landscape’ which is typically an absent feature of reproductive media).

 ‘….[In Another Place] selected by Susan Derges…’